New York University College of Dentistry

 RESEARCH PROGRAM

 All students are required to complete an approved research project.
-The project requires the students to demonstrate the ability to understand the scientific process, including data collection, statistical analysis, and presentation in a scientific forum.
-Additionally, students are required to attend several scientific and specialty-related meetings.
-Each student is required to present two poster presentations at professional conferences.
-Research within the program is very active, and students frequently receive national and regional grants/awards.
+The project requires students to demonstrate their understanding of the scientific process, including data collection, statistical analysis, and presentation in a scientific forum.
+Additionally, students attend several scientific and specialty-related meetings.
+Each student must present two poster presentations at professional meetings.
+Research in the program is very active, and students regularly receive national and regional grants and awards.

 TEACHING PROGRAM

 Students teach predoctoral dental students as a component of their graduate education.
-All students participate in a course in pedagogy and utilize up to ten percent of their total program time in teaching.
+All students participate in a course in pedagogy.

 Program Information